nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hrs_central/README.rst

 Testing
 =======

-You can test this sample using `nRF Connect for Desktop`_ with the `Bluetooth Low Energy app`_ and the `Serial Terminal app`_.
-Make sure that these are installed before starting the testing procedure.
+This sample requires two devices to test, one running this sample and another one running the :ref:`ble_hrs_sample` sample.

+Complete the following steps to test the sample:

 1. Compile and program the application.
 #.
-In the Serial Terminal, observe that the ``BLE HRS sample started`` message is printed.
+In the Serial Terminal, observe that the ``BLE HRS Central sample started`` message is printed.
 #.
-Observe that the ``Advertising as nRF_BM_HRS`` message is printed.
+Program the other development kit with the :ref:`ble_hrs_sample` sample and reset it.
 #.
-In nRF Connect for Desktop, scan for advertising devices.
-   Your device should be advertising as ``nRF_BM_HRS``.
-   If the device is not advertising, you might need to use the :guilabel:`Reset Board` option in |VSC|.
+Observe that the ``Scan filter match`` message is printed, followed by ``Connecting to target`` and ``Connected``.
 #.
-Click :guilabel:`Connect` to connect your device.
-   The terminal output in |VSC| indicates ``Peer connected``.
+Observe that the ``Heart rate service discovered.`` message is printed.
 #.
-Observe that the services are shown in the connected device and you can start receiving values for the Heart Rate and the Battery Service when you click the :guilabel:`Play` button.
-   Heart Rate notifications are received every second, and Battery Level notifications every two seconds.
+Observe that the device starts receiving heart rate measurement notifications.